garg-tejas/tic-tac-toe/README.md

 # Tic Tac Toe RL

-A Tic Tac Toe game with a Reinforcement Learning (RL) agent.
-The game features a graphical user interface where you can watch the agent train and play against it.
+A Tic Tac Toe game with advanced Reinforcement Learning (RL) agents.
+The project features both traditional Q-learning and Deep Q-learning implementations, with a graphical user interface where you can watch agents train and play against them.

 ## Features

-- Play Tic Tac Toe against a trained RL agent
+- Play Tic Tac Toe against trained RL agents (Q-learning or Deep Q-learning)
-- Train the agent in real-time with visual feedback
+- Train agents in real-time with visual feedback
 - Choose between playing as X or O
-- Select different opponent types for training (Random or MiniMax)
+- Select different opponent types for training (Random, MiniMax, or Self-Play)
+- Performance metrics and visualization of training progress
+- Hyperparameter tuning capabilities
+- Experience replay for more stable learning
+- Self-play training mode for advanced strategies
 - Save and load trained agent models
 - Real-time visualization of training progress and win rates